livingsilver94/backee/README.md

 A service may have different configuration files or scripts depending on the operating system it's being installed on.
 While the `service.yaml` file contains one-catches-all definitions, a custom `service_customName.yaml` may be written to specialize the definitions for a certain platform.
 When a custom variant name is passed to the CLI, only `service_customName.yaml` will be parsed.

 Example: run `backee -variant homeServer nginx`.
 This will fetch definitions from `nginx/service_homeServer.yaml`.

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at https://mozilla.org/MPL/2.0/.